geon/flup/readme.md

 * Sync all visuals and sound effects to the music.
 Lock the most significant effects to whole beats, and smaller effects to 1/2, 1/4, 1/8, 1/16 of a beat and so on.
 (The game Rez did this, and it was awesome.)
 With the existing animation queue system, it should be relatively easy to implement.
 * Switch all new Date().getTime() to passing a current time and limit the delta time.
 As it is now, it is sometimes problematic to debug stuff where the animation won't care that you have paused the code at a breakpoint in the debugger.
 * Add characters to choose from when starting the game.
 The character could determine the pattern of the pieces added when someone scores.
+	* Cute robots?
+	* One pic for menu/gameplay + one broken (exploded robot head) for losers.
+When losing, shake the sprite .5 seconds, then switch sprite and play break sound effect.
+	* Small, simple animations by switching/moving body part sprites.
+		* Blinking eyes/blinkenlights
+		* Bobbing head to the beat of the music.
+		* Simple disco dance steps.
+		* Hold pieces in the hand and drop them.
 * Add alternative game styles; Single player (for ppoints) with and without piece-dropping time limit.
 * Animation timing is tedious and tricky to get it all just right.
 Possibly switch to some other method.